Today's Viewpoint: A MarshBerry Publication

 Understanding compensation costs for your firm.

-As you can imagine, given the importance of people to the insurance brokerage industry, the necessary decisions and approaches on to how to handle payroll, headcount, and hiring have become a requisite item in the short-term planning process.
+As you can imagine, given the importance of human resources in the insurance brokerage industry, understanding how to handle payroll, headcount, and hiring — essentially understanding compensation costs for your firm — has become a requisite item in the insurance strategy consulting and short-term planning process.

-However, one item that continues to be pushed to the back burner as it relates to strategy (regardless of COVID-19) is producer compensation.
+However, one item that continues to be overlooked in strategy discussions, regardless of COVID-19, is producer compensation or sales compensation models, which is most likely your biggest and most significant expense.
 It’s interesting how little this topic is brought to the table when it comes to refining and improving value for an insurer or brokerage.
 After all, producer compensation is most likely your biggest, and most important, expense.
-A well-designed sales compensation plan has tremendous impact on growth, perpetuation, culture, value creation and certainly the performance of the business during turbulent times.
+A well-designed compensation plan in the insurance industry, especially sales compensation models, can tremendously impact growth, perpetuation, culture, value creation, and certainly the performance of the business during turbulent times.
 During stable environments, it’s easier to avoid the elephant in the room.
 But, with uncertainty and continued threats to your firm, now is the time to address the topic on your next planning meeting agenda.

 According to MarshBerry’s 2020 Insurance Brokerage and Compensation Study, nearly half of respondents indicated that they do not have a minimum annual new business production threshold that producers need to reach in order to retain the renewal percentage in the following year.